Kingallsmh/MyProjects/Platformer/README.txt

 Personal Project AbsorbCore
 The goal of the project was to play with simple physics components that are found in video games.
-The little character can jump, fall, move left to right as per standard platformer gameplay but I wanted to have some mechanics with the character that would introduce different ways of travelling a video game world.
+The little character can jump, fall, move left to right as per standard platformer gameplay but I wanted to have some mechanics with the character that would introduce different ways of travelling in a video game world.
 I added the ability to hang onto walls and ceilings as well as being able to traverse the different surfaces.
 Goals for the project:
 -Learn about animating sprites through programming -Learn how to manage objects and their properties like their hitboxes